miroslavvidovic/calendar/README.md

 # calendar
-Managing appointments with jquery full calendar.
+Managing appointments with jQuery full calendar and PHP backend.